damongolding/immich-kiosk/README.md

 ## Multiple Users

 > [!TIP]
-> You can remove specific asset sources that were previously set in your `config.yaml` or environment variables.
-To do this, use `none` in the URL query parameters.
+> You can remove specific asset sources that were previously set in your `config.yaml` or environment variables by using `none` in the URL query parameters.
 >
 > Example:
 > ```url